 (Also note that I was 16, so these pictures are not at ITFTS best – but there are many!)

 On 24th August 79 AD, the Roman city of Pompeii had a normal day until the neighbouring volcano of Mt.
-Vesuvius struck.* Before then, it has been a thriving city for several centuries before Christ, but after that day, it was covered in hot ashes and shortly after, a mud slide from the volcano.
+Vesuvius struck.
+Before then, it has been a thriving city for several centuries before Christ.
+After that day, it was covered in hot ashes and a mud slide from the volcano.
 Even though burning and being buried alive is a way nobody wants to go, it’s because of this that the town itself is so preserved.
 It was unearthed in the 18th century and became a popular legend in the years to follow, but I had no idea until I visited the sheer size and preservation of this magnificent Roman city.

 Of course, there are many more well-known sites to see at Pompeii.
 One of the most fascinating temples is the very preserved Temple of Isis, which stands out since it’s dedicated to the Egyptian goddess.
 It’s one of the most well-known places in Pompeii and the size and layout of the temple really gives a true idea of what that type of architecture was like in Roman times.
 There’s also the amphitheatre, which is of course typical of any Roman city.
 Of course, the most famous part of the city is the forum, another popular element of Roman cities, which is near where the plaster bodies of victims are displayed.
 This is actually what I found to be the least preserved area but the significant difference between the enclosed streets and the open forum must resemble what Roman cities were actually like.
 More on this below.